steveiliop56/steveiliop56.github.io/content/posts/ssl-certificates-with-nginx-proxy-manager.md

 ## Setting up Nginx Proxy Manager

 Setting un Nginx Proxy Manager (which I will refer to as npm) is relatively easy since it is only a docker container.
 So make sure you have docker and docker compose installed on your server.
 When you are done create an `nginx-proxy-manager` directory and inside create a `data` directory, this folder will contain your npm data.
-Now create a `docker-compose.yml` file with the following contents:
+Now create a `docker-compose.yml` file with the following content:

 ```yaml
 services: